 We also compared the supply and demand for certain disciplines for each of the countries in the region, and outlined below a few fields that present a strong market opportunity:

 An emerging market

-Against the backdrop of conflicts, the Middle East and North Africa region is steadily growing its share of students on the global map of international higher education.
+The Middle East and North Africa region is steadily growing its share of students on the global map of international higher education.
 Watch Levent Gaşgil lend more of his insights during a 60-minute webinar, where he also gives the floor to the Global Engagement Manager of Koç University in Istanbul, Melissa Abache, who shares best practices for recruiting international students from the region.For more updates, follow us!